Showing posts with label mothers. Show all posts

 Tip #8: Don't go there

 I talked about "the mother/daughter connection" in a blog post a year ago.
 That connection can be a complicated one.
-Being off alone with your daughter can result in some heartfelt discussions, but if you want a happy trip and to inspire closeness, now is the not the time to bring up unpleasant topics or recriminations about the past (if there are any).
+Being off alone with your daughter can result in some heartfelt discussions, but if you want a happy trip and to inspire closeness, now is not the time to bring up unpleasant topics or recriminations about the past (if there are any).
 Don't mention the heaps of clothes on the floor, either.
 The "don't go there" admonition also speaks to that as in "don't go IN there."
 That's why you have two bedrooms.

 Tip #9: Plan for down time